owainlewis/x2/README.md

 # X2

+An in browser AI that can understand your voice and perform actions based on your commands.

 A customisable, voice activated intelligent agent for automating tasks.
 X2 can perform complex actions and store information for you.